colxi/css-global-variables/README.md

 ---
 #### Note:
-When you check the value of any of the CSS Variables in the returned Proxy Object, **it will always display an updated value**, because in each acces, it performs internally a scan & update, before retuning anything.
+*When you check the value of any of the CSS Variables in the returned Proxy Object, **it will always display an updated value**, because in each acces, it performs internally a scan & update, before retuning anything.*

-However if you send to the console the **whole Object**, its contents values may not be updated (if you attached a new Style Element, or modified the value in the DOM Inspector, for example).
+*However if you send to the console the **whole Object**, its contents values may not be updated (if you attached a new Style Element, or modified the value in the DOM Inspector, for example).*

-This behavior is caused by the way the Browser Console overrides the methods to acces the Proxy members.
+**This behavior is caused by the way the Browser Console overrides the methods to acces the Proxy members.**

 Workarround: With the`declareGlobal` configuration parameter, you can force the generation of a global variable, wich is not affected by this issue.

+#### License :
+GPL 3.0